 Root Canal Therapy

-Root Canal Therapy is the treatment for a tooth that has an infected or inflamed nerve (pulp).
+Root Canal Therapy is the treatment of a tooth that has an infected or inflamed nerve (pulp).
 The treatment is done over three visits to remove the infection from the nerve and place a ‘root filling’ in the tooth.

 Once the treatment is completed, the tooth will no longer be able to sense heat or cold but will still be a functioning tooth.